 The Working Group considered the process for new customers as there would be no historic actual metered data to use.

 The Working Group believed that using the customer certification form to trigger the process initially, and then applying an annual review after an agreed time period offered the best solution for new customers.

-To summarise the Working Groups approach, the process for new Mixed Demand Site customers is to treat Final Demand Sites and use the annual review process to determine the charging band for the Final Demand of the site, with rebates where appropriate.
+Initially, until sufficient data is available, for new Mixed Demand Site customers, the Site is to be treated as Final Demand Sites and use a review process to determine the residual charging band for the Final Demand of the site, with rebates where appropriate.

 The Working Group considered the length of time this review period should last and agreed that the options available were monthly, quarterly, or annually.
-The Working Group believed that an annual review (12 months) followed by a reconciliation was the best approach in line with the current process adopted for all new connectees.
+The Working Group believed that an annual review (12 months) followed by a reconciliation was the best approach in line with the process for the allocation review of new Final Demand Sites.

-This would allow Distributors to collate the data which would enable them to calculate an accurate split between Final Demand and Non-Final Demand.
-This process is consistent with the solutions that CMP 363 and 364 delivered.
+This would allow the Customer to collate the data provided by the Settlements process and the operational metering in order to calculate an accurate split between Final Demand and Non-Final Demand.
+The Customer then needs to submit the data and amend the Certification form as necessary, and the Distributor will verify the information provided.

 The Working Group would like party views on the above points to help develop the final solution.